ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 categories: typescript functional
 ---

-The word **cata** (ancient Greek: κατά _“down from”_) + **morphism** (ancient Greek: μορφή _“form, shape”_) is used to describe a way to collapse a recursive structure into a new value based on its structure. `fold` defined for a list gives you a hint of what a catamorphisms is able to do.
+The word **cata** (ancient Greek: κατά _“down from”_) + **morphism** (ancient Greek: μορφή _“form, shape”_ ) is used to describe a way to collapse a recursive data structure into a new value based on its structure. `fold` defined for a list gives you a hint of what a catamorphisms is able to do.
 It is a very powerful thing to define for any structure since all other functions can be defined in terms of it.
-The closes equivalent in Object Oriented programming is perhaps the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+The closest equivalent in Object Oriented programming is perhaps the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

 To illustrate a basic catamorphism we have to define a recursive datastructure.
-This one is basically shamelessly stolen from [fsharpforfunandprofit](https://fsharpforfunandprofit.com/posts/recursive-types-and-folds) (a great resource for every one interested in functional programming).
+This one is shamelessly stolen from [fsharpforfunandprofit](https://fsharpforfunandprofit.com/posts/recursive-types-and-folds) (a great resource for every one interested in functional programming).

 ## The Gift data structure

+This models a gift.
+A gift can be either chocolate or a book and the gift can be wrapped and/or boxed.
+Boxes and wrappings are the "container objects" and can contain at most one item, This makes the data structure linerally recursive as opposed to a tree for example.

 {% highlight ts %}
 interface Book {